turbot/steampipe-plugin-aws/docs/tables/aws_elastic_beanstalk_environment.md

 # Table: aws_elastic_beanstalk_environment

-AWS Elastic Beanstalk helps to create, deploy, and manage scalable, fault-tolerant applications running on the Amazon Web Services cloud.
+AWS Elastic Beanstalk makes it easy to create new environments for your application.
+You can create and manage separate environments for development, testing, and production use, and you can deploy any version of your application to any environment.
+Environments can be long-running or temporary.
+When you terminate an environment, you can save its configuration to recreate it later.

 ## Examples